gfrison/gfrison.github.io/_posts/2017-07-08-machine-comprehension-on-chatbots.md

 *Answer*:   gravity

 Understand text is hard.
-It requires the knowledge of the language and the contextual knowledge of the topic.
-Those challenges could be compared to language or cultural barriers among people.
+It requires the knowledge of the language and a representation of the topic.
+Those challenges could be easily compared with the linguistic and  cultural barrier among people.
 For example, I can hardly understand a paper written in chinese about Panda’s immune system, essentially because I don’t know the chinese language and I don’t know anything about immunology.
-Similarly, a program can’t do better than me on understanding that paper, unless it masters these two aspects: language and contextual knowledge.
+Similarly, a program can’t do better on unless it masters these two aspects: language on one hand, and high-level concepts on the another.

-For running an automatic FAQ responder I adopted one of the top-ten reading comprehension system available, the [BiDAF](https://arxiv.org/abs/1611.01603) (Bi-Directional Attention Flow).
+For running an automatic FAQ responder I used one of the top-ten reading comprehension system available, the [BiDAF](https://arxiv.org/abs/1611.01603) (Bi-Directional Attention Flow).
 It doesn’t perform badly (81,5% F1 accuracy) compared to human precision, which is 86,8%.
 I applied BiDAF on [Charly](http://m.me/charlygrocery), a chatbot for conversational commerce, for serving informations extracted from given text like this:
 >My phone number is +4911002233.
 I live in Munich, Germany.
 You can pay with your credit card, we accept: Visa, Mastercard, American Express, Maestro, Visa Debit.